kusuma-gattu/de-gdpr-obfuscator/README.md

 GitHub Secret Keys: configure GitHub Secrets for AWS IAM access key, secret access key and region

-S3 Bucket: replace S3 bucket name with your bucket in vars.tf file under terraform, and make sure you have files in specified bucket.
-This accepts CSV, JSON and Parquet file formats
+S3 Bucket: replace S3 bucket name with your bucket in vars.tf file under terraform, and make sure you have files in this bucket.

+File formats : This project accepts CSV, JSON and Parquet file formats

 ### High-Level Workflow
 Input: The tool is triggered by sending a JSON string specifying: